lucia-auth/lucia/documentation-v2/content/main/basics/sessions.md

 ## Validate sessions

 Sessions can be validated using [`Auth.validateSession()`](/reference/lucia/interfaces/auth#validatesession).
-This will renew idle sessions, which may be unwanted if you're sending your session id via an authorization header.
-[Use `Auth.getSession()`](/basics/sessions#get-sessions) instead if you do not want to renew idle sessions.
+This will reset the session if its idle.

-It will return the session provided if it's active, or a newly created sessions if the provided session was idle and hence renewed.
-You can check if the returned session was newly created with the `Session.fresh` property.
+You can check if the returned session was just reset with the `Session.fresh` property.
 If the session is dead (invalid), it will throw `AUTH_INVALID_SESSION_ID`.

 ```ts
 import { auth } from "./lucia.js";